 - A user deposits 1 BTC, sells it for $9,000, withdraws the $9,000--leaving their account empty.
 Then, later, BTC increases in price to $10,000.

 In #2, it's pretty clear the user has +$1,000 of PnL.
 It's tempting to say that they have 0 PnL in case #1, because they never did any trades--basically ignoring deposits and withdrawals and just looking at the PnL associated with trades.
 But then what about #3?
 By the PnL metric where #1 has 0 PnL, #3 should probably have -$1,000 of PnL.
 But that's pretty weird--their account is accumulating negative PnL while completely empty!

-Because of this, FTX calculates PnL by looking at the changes in the USD value of your entire account, treating a deposit as a 'purchase' and a withdrawal as a 'sale'.
+Because of this, for now FTX does not count any spot trades, deposits, or withdrawals towards your PnL.
+Later, FTX intends to calculate PnL by looking at the changes in the USD value of your entire account, treating a deposit as a 'purchase' and a withdrawal as a 'sale'.
 This means that, for #1 above, FTX would calculate the PnL as:

 a) deposit 1 BTC worth $9,000; 0 PnL.

 b) account value increases from $9,000 to $10,000; +1,000 PnL.

 c) withdraw $10,000 worth of BTC; no new PnL.

 So it would give a total historical PnL of $1,000.
 It would similarly assign a PnL of +$1,000 to #2, and of $0 to #3--in case #3, the user withdrew the BTC when it was still worth just $9,000, and so didn't have the BTC in their account to realize PnL when the price increased.

 This isn't the only way to calculate PnL and you are free to use whatever way you'd like.
 You can use the FTX PnL page as a reference if it's helpful, but your balances and positions are what matter in the end.